 - Stripe is easier to use and setup, even for non-developers.

-- Stripe’s pricing is easier to understand and plan for (no surprising fees).
+- Stripe’s pricing is easier to understand and plan for.

 - Stripe is easier to integrate with other products, which is essential if you plan to grow your business and use more tools.

 We believe in Stripe so much so that we made it the only payment processor option for WP Simple Pay, the #1 Stripe payments plugin for WordPress.

 WP Simple Pay lets you easily connect your Stripe account to your WordPress site during the setup process so that you can create the perfect payment forms in minutes and begin collecting multiple payment methods from across the globe in minutes.

 If you liked this article, you might also want to check out our guide on 8 reasons why Stripe is the best payment processor.